Biblically, we are given a pretty clear direction for how to listen to preaching in this familiar passage from James 1:22-25.

 Answer: It is required of those that hear the Word preached, that they attend upon it with diligence, preparation, and prayer; examine: What they hear by the Scriptures; receive the truth with faith, love, meekness, and readiness of mind, as the Word of God; meditate, and confer of it; hide it in their hearts, and bring forth the fruit of it in their lives.

 You should make preparing for sermons a focal point of your week.
 God promises to be uniquely there among His people when His word is being proclaimed.
 As such, He is judging our attentiveness, willingness to hear, and sincerity in obeying.
-We should pray in readiness and ask in hunger to be fed, like we hear in Psalm 119:145-149.
+In order to listen to preaching well we should pray in readiness and ask in hunger to be fed, like we hear in Psalm 119:145-149.

 I cried with all my heart; answer me, O LORD!
 I will observe Your statutes.
 I cried to You; save me and I shall keep Your testimonies.
 I rise before dawn and cry for help; I wait for Your words.
 My eyes anticipate the night watches, that I may meditate on Your word.
 Hear my voice according to Your lovingkindness; revive me, O LORD, according to Your ordinances.